coderplex-org/coderplex/CONTRIBUTING.md

 1. `npm run dev` to start local development server
 1. App opens at `localhost:3000`

 **Note:**

-    So our team's official policy (for now) is:
-    we only use Yarn as our official Node package manager, and so we request you to use Yarn instead of
-    npm and commit yarn.lock file.
+> So our team's official policy (for now) is: We only use [Yarn](https://yarnpkg.com/en/docs/install) as our official Node package manager, and so we request you to use Yarn instead of npm and commit yarn.lock file.